 THE DEVIL’S ONLY

 Sarah rolled her eyes.
-“Mother, don’t you find this sudden change of our life-style slightly daunting?”
+“Mother, don’t you find this sudden change of our lifestyle slightly daunting?”

 “You are crossing a fine line here, dear.”
+A malevolent darkness clouded over Mother’s normally blue irises.

-Sarah didn’t back down, yet didn’t allow the rage she felt to take control—the same rage that she kept dormant for most her young life.
 “Mother, we follow the Lord.”
-She tugged on the dress her mother sewed last year.
+She tugged on the dress Mother sewed last year.
 It was getting snug around the waist and didn’t lay on her calves as it once used to, but around her knees.
 “We pronounce our faith every day, before and after every meal.
 We sacrifice luxuries like television and music…”

 “God’s plan?”
 Sarah let out a guttural laugh with no humor attached.
 “How is it God’s plan to wait for the end of the world?
 How the hell does Pastor Paul…”